CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/thaumcraft/smeltingbonus.md

 Don't know what a builder is?
 Check [the builder info page](../../../groovy/builder.md) out.

 ???+ Abstract "mods.thaumcraft.smeltingbonus.recipeBuilder()"
     - `#!groovy IIngredient`.
 Sets the input of the smelting operation.
 Requires not null.
-(Default `null`).

         ```groovy
         input(IIngredient)
         ```

     - `#!groovy ItemStack`.
 Sets the bonus item to be produced from the smelting operation.
 Requires not null.
-(Default `null`).

         ```groovy
         output(ItemStack)
         ```

     - `#!groovy float`.
 Sets the chance of `out` being produced from the smelting operation per attached Arcane Bellows + 1.
+(Default `0.33F`).

         ```groovy
         chance(float)